 - 7-segment digit display

-- speaker with digitally pre-recorded
+- speaker with digitally pre-recorded music or voice

 - speaker with software-generated sound effects

-with software-controlled synthesized music or voice
+- speaker with software-controlled synthesized music or voice

-- switch, button
+- switch or button

 - photo-optic pair